ccammack/cannon/README.md

 ## MIME Type Detection

 Cannon relies on an external program to perform *MIME* type detection and the command to use is specified using the `*mime:` keys in the configuration.
-By default, this is accomplished on most platforms using the built-in `file` command:
+By default, this is accomplished on most platforms using the built-in `file` command.
+Specify the `'{input}'` placeholder in the right place so Cannon can insert the selected file:

 ```yaml
 mime:           [ file, -b, --mime-type, '{input}' ]